tummychow/git-absorb/README.md

 ## Configuration

 ### Stack size
-git-absorb will only search for canditate commits to fixup within a certain range (by default 10).
-If you get an error like this
+git-absorb will only search for candidate commits to fixup within a certain range (by default 10).
+If you get an error like this:

 ```
 WARN stack limit reached, limit: 10
 ```

 edit your local or global `.gitconfig` and add the following section

 ```ini
 [absorb]
     maxStack=50 # Or any other reasonable value for your project
 ```

 ## TODO